Inchbold History, Family Crest & Coats of Arms

 Early History of the Inchbold family

 This web page shows only a small excerpt of our Inchbold research.
-Another 159 words (11 lines of text) covering the years 1086, 1194, 1200 and 1379 are included under the topic Early Inchbold History in all our PDF Extended History products and printed products wherever possible.
+Another 80 words (6 lines of text) covering the years 1086, 1194, 1200 and 1379 are included under the topic Early Inchbold History in all our PDF Extended History products and printed products wherever possible.

 Inchbold Spelling Variations

 Until the dictionary, an invention of only the last few hundred years, the English language lacked any comprehensive system of spelling rules.
 Consequently, spelling variations in names are frequently found in early Anglo-Saxon and later Anglo-Norman documents.
 One person's name was often spelled several different ways over a lifetime.
 The recorded variations of Inchbold include Ingelbald, Ingebald, Inchbald, Inchbold and many more.

-Early Notables of the Inchbold family (pre 1700)
+Early Notables of the Inchbold family

 Migration of the Inchbold family

 Thousands of English families boarded ships sailing to the New World in the hope of escaping the unrest found in England at this time.
 Although the search for opportunity and freedom from persecution abroad took the lives of many because of the cramped conditions and unsanitary nature of the vessels, the opportunity perceived in the growing colonies of North America beckoned.
 Many of the settlers who survived the journey went on to make important contributions to the transplanted cultures of their adopted countries.
 The Inchbold were among these contributors, for they have been located in early North American records: John Inchboard, who sailed to Maryland in 1669.